CalebCurry/data-structures-and-algorithms/lessons/partitioning.md

 ## Exercise - Similar Pixels

-You are given an array of RGB pixel values, where each pixel is represented as a tuple (r, g, b) with integer values for red (r), green (g), and blue (b) components, each ranging from 0 to 255.
+You are given an array of RGB pixel values, where each pixel is represented as a tuple `(r, g, b)` with integer values for red (`r`), green (`g`), and blue (`b`) components, each ranging from 0 to 255.
 The task is to group the pixels based on their perceived "color similarity" to a target color.
 We'll define color similarity based on the Euclidean distance in RGB space.

 ### Inputs:

--   pixels: An array of RGB pixel tuples.
+-   `pixels`: An array of RGB pixel tuples.
--   target_color: An RGB tuple representing the target color (r_target, g_target, b_target).
+-   `target_color`: An RGB tuple representing the target color (r_target, g_target, b_target).
--   threshold: A float representing the maximum Euclidean distance for a pixel to be considered "similar" to the target_color.
+-   `threshold`: A float representing the maximum Euclidean distance for a pixel to be considered "similar" to the target_color.

 ### Constraints: